Marco Walker: Coaching career

 From 2005 to 2008 he worked as an assistant manager of FC Basel's U18 squad.
 In 2007, he became assistant manager at FC Concordia Basel alongside his job at FC Basel where he worked as a fitness coach in various FCB junior teams.
 But on 16 January 2009, he was appointed as Christian Gross' assistant at FC Basel.
 Gross was sacked soon after, however, and Thorsten Fink replaced him.
 Walker then became fitness coach and was still a part of the first team staff.

 In July 2014, he was appointed as talentmanager for FC Basel.
 He worked in this position for one year, before he in July 2015 became assistant manager of FC Biel-Bienne.
 But as Urs Fischer was appointed as Basel first team manager, Walker returned to the club as his assistant.

 On 18 May 2018 it was announced, that Walker would be the assistant manager of FC Aarau for the 2018/19 season.
-Walker decided to resign due to personal reasons already on 10 September 2018.
+Walker decided to resign for personal reasons already on 10 September 2018.

 On 21 March 2019, he was appointed as manager of BSC Old Boys.

 In the summer, in advance to the 2020–21 season Walker was appointed as head-coach for FC Naters.

 On 16 March 2021 he was hired by FC Sion.
 He was fired by Sion on 7 October 2021 after a 2–6 loss to Zürich.
 Sion only achieved two ties in the last 5 games under Walker's helm and allowed 15 goals in those games.

 On 21 February 2022, he was announced as assistant coach of brand new FC Basel coach Guille Abascal, replacing Boris Smiljanic.